recomb-seq/recomb-seq.github.io/_paper-calls/RECOMB-2024-CfP.md

  * Abstract submission deadline: **March 26**, 2024 at 23:59 AoE
  * Authors will be notified shortly after submission

 Regular abstracts describing original work, including software applications.
 These will be considered for short oral presentations or posters.
 A 1-2 page abstract describing the methods and key results should be submitted via the EasyChair system.
-Please include “[Posters]” at the end of the paper title.
+Please include “[Posters / Short talks]” at the end of the abstract title.

 In EasyChair, please select “RECOMB-seq 2024” track when you click “New Submission” in the “author” portal within the RECOMB conference at https://easychair.org/conferences/?conf=recomb2024.
+(It is the same track with Proceedings/Overlay submissions.)

 ---